pengfei99/PySparkCommonFunc/docs/install_spark_on_windows.md

 ![windows-add-spark-to-path.png](../images/windows-add-spark-to-path.png)

 > Note In the `Environment Variables` view, you have the upper part which edit the User env var(only effective for the current user).
-The lower part which edit the system env var (effective for users).
+The lower part which edit the system env var (effective for all users).

 You can repeat the above process for `JAVA_HOME` and `HADOOP_HOME`.
 For the Hadoop, suppose we put the `winutils.exe` in `C:\opt\hadoop\bin\winutils.set`.
 Then we should set `C:\opt\hadoop` as the env var, and add the `%HADOOP_HOME%\bin` to the `Path`.